TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-03-15-to-route-or-to-action-thats-the-question.md

 perex: |
     This week I've been working a lot on GPT in [Testgenai.com](https://testgenai.com/).
 I am learning more and more about Laravel as a side effect.

     During browsing open-source projects written in Laravel, I've noticed the syntax I have been dreaming of since I started to use invokable controllers.
 What was it?
-Can it help or make the code more complex?
+Can it make code cleaner or more complex?
+[I asked on Twitter](https://twitter.com/VotrubaT/status/1635401027171287041) and got such a variety of replies, that it deserves a blog post.
 ---

-The following feature is not exclusive to Laravel.
-Symfony has them, and Nette allows them too - **single action controllers**:
+The following architecture makes entry points much clearer - **single action controllers**:

 ```php
 final class ProcessPhpFormController extends Controller